sridhareguram/sridhareguram.github.io/_projects/1_project.md

     This exam will also help determine if you have any complications related to pneumonia such as abscesses or pleural effusions.

-To visit the project and have a look at the source code,click on below link
+<p> To visit the project and have a look at the source code,click on below link </p?

 <a href="https://github.com/sridhareguram/Pneumonia-Detection-Mini-Project">Pneumonia Disease Detection</a>